Diffusion approximations for interacting stochastic systems with reflection and control: Statement of the main results

-Note that the martingale component \(\mathbf{M}_t^{(n)}\) in the semimartingale decomposition captures the intrinsic randomness in the system, arising from stochastic fluctuations such as arrival and service variability in queueing models or random perturbations in agent dynamics.
-Under diffusion scaling, these fluctuations converge to Brownian motion, making \(\mathbf{M}_t^{(n)}\) essential for identifying the limiting reflected diffusion.
-Its presence ensures that the limit retains stochastic behavior, rather than degenerating to a deterministic system, and allows for the application of weak convergence methods and functional central limit theorems within the semimartingale framework.
+Note that the martingale component \(\mathbf{M}_t^{(n)}\) in the semimartingale decomposition captures the intrinsic randomness of the system, arising from high-frequency stochastic fluctuations in the underlying dynamics.
+Under diffusion scaling, these fluctuations converge in distribution to a Brownian motion, making \(\mathbf{M}_t^{(n)}\) a key ingredient in identifying the limiting reflected diffusion.
+In particular, it provides the stochastic forcing in the limit and enables the application of weak convergence techniques and functional central limit theorems within the semimartingale framework.